Ethan-Bit-256/Ethan-bit-256/README.md

 Hello!
 I am a thirteen year-old developer named Ethan Adam (or Ethan Minja) and this is my repository!

 # What I'm working on
-1. Consel - A simple programming language!
+1. ConEdit - A text editor(Releasing soon)!

 # The languages i use
 1. Python - I'm pretty experienced with python!